 Further Study Information

-- Patients must have histologically or cytologically confirmed MTC, confirmed by the Laboratory of Pathology, NCI
+Patients must have histologically or cytologically confirmed MTC, confirmed by the Laboratory of Pathology, National Cancer Institute (NCI) OR

-- Performance Status: Ability to travel to the NIH and to undergo evaluations to be performed on this protocol.
+Ability to travel to the National Institutes of Health (NIH) and to undergo evaluations to be performed on this protocol

-- Informed Consent: All patients or their legal guardians (if the patients is < 18 years old) must sign an IRB-approved document of informed consent to demonstrate their understanding of the investigational nature and the risks of this study before any protocol-related studies are performed.
-When appropriate, pediatric subjects will be included in all discussions.
+All patients or their legal guardians (if the patients is < 18 years old) must sign an Institutional Review Board (IRB)-approved document of informed consent to demonstrate their understanding of the investigational nature and the risks of this study before any protocol-related studies are performed; when appropriate, pediatric subjects will be included in all discussions

-- Prior and current therapy: For the purpose of this study subjects who have not previously received medical or surgical treatment, patients, who have previously received medical or surgical treatment, and subjects who are currently receiving medical treatment and or radiation for a MEN 2 related manifestations will be eligible.
-Prior and current treatment for MEN 2 related manifestations will be recorded at trial entry and throughout the study.
+For the purpose of this study subjects who have not previously received medical or surgical treatment, patients who have previously received medical or surgical treatment, and subjects who are currently receiving medical treatment and/or radiation for MEN 2 related manifestation(s) will be eligible; prior and current treatment for MEN 2 related manifestations will be recorded at trial entry and throughout the study

-- Individuals who are pregnant or breast feeding or who become pregnant while enrolled on this trial will not be excluded from participation, but will not undergo radiographic evaluations or other studies for research purposes, which might negatively impact on the pregnancy.
+Individuals who are pregnant or breast feeding or who become pregnant while enrolled on this trial will not be excluded from participation, but will not undergo radiographic evaluations or other studies for research purposes

 Trial Contact Information